Hands on the wheel of a car driving along the motorway

 We’re here to support you

-Losing a loved one in a road traffic accident is extremely distressing, and no amount of compensation will repair the damage caused.
+Losing a loved one in a road traffic accident is incredibly distressing, and no amount of compensation will repair the damage caused.
 No one should be left to deal with the impact of losing a loved one due to someone else’s negligent actions, but we’re here to support you every step of the way.

-A person is defined as a ‘dependant’ if they are:
+A person is defined as a dependant if they are:

 • the spouse or civil partner, or former spouse or civil partner, of the deceased;